haxiomic/gltoolbox/NOTES.md

 	- texture.clone() instead of texture factory

 ## Objects
+	- Type switching on children with enum wrap!
 	- **Mesh** should accept any Geometry (2D or 3D) and offers 3D transformations
 	- Do we need a 2D version of Mesh?
 Perhaps **Sprite** which offers a 2D interface over **Mesh**.
 Rotation alters rotation in screen space
 	- Camera